cnnrbrn/noob-nerds-content/javascript/objects/intro.md

 ~~javascript objects emptyObject~~

 <nav>
-    <a href="/javascript/objects/first-object-with-properties" class="next">Next: Your first object edited</a>
+    <a href="/javascript/objects/object-with-properties" class="next">Next: An object with properties</a>
 </nav>